 1. To Manipulate People

 The biggest liars are manipulators.
 This particular personality is known as a Machiavellian personality.
 Machievellianists are people who lie for selfish reasons.
 They resort to compulsive lying by using unethical and socially offensive tactics.
-This is mainly done with the purpose of achieving higher status or power in the society.
+This is mainly done with the purpose of achieving a higher status or power in society.

 It does not really come as a surprise that the more of this trait you have, the higher is your probability of being a compulsive liar.
 Also, these people end up using self-oriented beneficial lies a lot more often than they would for protecting others.

 People who are generally manipulative are a lot more inclined towards using a situation to their advantage.
 This is done to achieve precise goals, such as sex, status, love, money, or power, even if they are short-lived.
 Hence, with this type of lie, there is no other beneficiary – apart from themselves.